Every construction business exists because of 1 thing.

 If you want to go full-scale attack mode and scale your marketing efforts fast, then hire an advertising and content creation team.
 However, it’s recommended you hire an agency to help you so it’s not as heavy on your schedule and you don’t have as much overhead.

-There’s pro’s and con’s with either route, but at the end it’s your call.
+There are pros and cons with either route, but in the end, it’s your call.

 17. Run Advertising on Facebook (Residential)